Join me!

 6. Bird Nest Fern

-A certified shade lover, birds nest fern has the cutest crinkly leaves.
+A certified shade lover, bird nest fern has the cutest crinkly leaves.
 They can grow up to 3 feet long, with new leaves growing from the centre of the plant.

-In nature, you can find them growing high up on the tops of trees.
+In nature, they grow high on the tops of trees.
 They enjoy warmth, humidity, and moisture, making the bathroom a great spot for these houseplants.

 7. Rattlesnake Plant